Thursday, March 31, 2016

 Play it

 This sure proves the power of the Atari STe which the commercial gaming world chose to ignore.
 What a wonderful upgrade.
-In fact, I wish there were more Atari STe upgraded games - congrats @TOS-Crew for going that extra mile!!
+I wish there were more Atari STe upgraded games - congrats @TOS-Crew for going that extra mile!!
 Grab the floppies or a hard disk installable version and I hope you all have a great Easter †

 Friday, March 25, 2016